ObserveRTC/full-stack-examples/README.md

 ```

 **MY_LOCAL_IP_ADDRESS** is the IP address of your local network interface connect to the internet.
-You can obtain it by typing `ifconfig` in macOs or Linux, or `ipconfig` in Windows.
+You can obtain it by typing `ifconfig` in MacOs or Linux, or `ipconfig` in Windows.

 When containers are running, in your browser go to http://localhost:9000 (open it in two, or three tabs).